kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_cheatsheet.md

 For example, application components (@Component, @Service, @Repository, @Controller etc.) are automatically registered as Spring Beans.

+### Bean scope

+When defining a <bean> you have the option of declaring a scope for that bean.
+For example, to force Spring to produce a new bean instance each time one is needed, you should declare the bean's scope attribute to be prototype.
+Similarly, if you want Spring to return the same bean instance each time one is needed, you should declare the bean's scope attribute to be singleton.

+* `1 singleton`

+This scopes the bean definition to a single instance per Spring IoC container (default).

+* `2 prototype`

+This scopes a single bean definition to have any number of object instances.

+* `3 request`

+This scopes a bean definition to an HTTP request.
+Only valid in the context of a web-aware Spring ApplicationContext.

+* `4 session`

+This scopes a bean definition to an HTTP session.
+Only valid in the context of a web-aware Spring ApplicationContext.

+* `5 global-session`

+This scopes a bean definition to a global HTTP session.
+Only valid in the context of a web-aware Spring ApplicationContext.

+### Bean properties

 All the above configuration metadata translates into a set of the following properties that make up each bean definition.